 - There are 4 configurations that one can use to built-in the blaster.

 - The steady shot is available with a detachable stock benefit.
 A flip of a switch can help in removal.

 - Separately sold N-strike accessories are compatible with tactical rails.
-These are positioned on the top and bottom part of Barrel extension.
+These are positioned on the top and bottom parts of the Barrel extension.

-- A stability handle is coming along for better mobility.
+- A stable handle is coming along for better mobility.

-With the blaster being pretty on the compact side, it’s not hard to tell that this is going to be very easy to handle type.
+With the blaster being pretty on the compact side, it’s not hard to tell that this is going to be a very easy-to-handle type.
 However, with the barrel extension and stock, it does look a bit larger.